suvashish26/Qr-Code/README.md

 # Qr-Code
-A program to read data from a given qr code
+A python program to read data from a given qr code